-$$SY = DR \,\rho_s \tag{2.6}$$
+$SY = DR \rho_s \tag{2.6}$

 In practice, the construction of sediment budgets is a very complex task, challenged by the difficulty of measuring exact rates, the understanding of process mechanics and the quantification of storage elements.
 Additionally, transport and storage processes may vary in time and space.
 Very few works have studied the sediment budget over longer time scales, or in form of monitoring programs.
-One of the most famous works was started by Rapp (1960) in northern Scandinavia and is still partially continued today (Schlyter 1993; Gude et al. 2002; Beylich et al. 2004).
+One of the most famous works was started by RAPP (1960) in Kärkevagge (Northern Scandinavia) and is still partially continued today (SCHLYTER 1993, GUDE et al. 2002, BEYLICH et al. 2004).

-Dietrich et al. (1982) give three requirements for sediment budget studies in order to integrate temporal and spatial process variations:
+DIETRICH et al. (1982) give three requirements for sediment budget studies in order to integrate temporal and spatial process variations:

-- 1. recognition and quantification of transport processes; - 2. recognition and quantification of storage elements; and - 3. identification of linkages among transport processes and storage elements.
+- recognition and quantification of transport processes, - recognition and quantification of storage elements; and - identification of linkages among transport processes and storage elements.

-Hence, the foundation for all sediment budget studies following these three requirements is a detailed geomorphological mapping campaign in order to identify the processes and storage landforms.
-Based on this information linkages can be identified by the construction of a qualitative sediment budget model (Dietrich and Dunne 1978).
-Figure 2.5 depicts the qualitative sediment budget model for a hanging valley in the Turtmann Valley created by Otto and Dikau (2004).
+Hence, the foundation for all sediment budget studies following these three requirements is a detailed geomorphologic mapping campaign in order to identify the processes and storage landforms.
+Based on this information linkages can be identified by the construction of a qualitative sediment budget model (DIETRICH and DUNNE 1978).
+Fig. 2.5 depicts the qualitative sediment budget model for a hanging valley in the Turtmann Valley created by OTTO and DIKAU (2004).

-Figure 2.5 Qualitative sediment flux model of the Brändjitaelli hanging valley (Otto and Dikau 2004)
+Fig. 2.5 Qualitative sediment flux model of the Brändjitaelli hanging valley (Отто and Dikau 2004)

-2.2.1 Denudation rates and sediment yield
+2.2.1 Denudation Rates and Sediment Yield